-Côte d'Ivoire is a developing nation in the lower half of the world's economies.
+Côte d'Ivoire is a developing nation classified as lower middle income.
 Located in western Africa on the Gulf of Guinea (east of Guinea and west of Ghana), the climate is classified as humid equatorial (long dry season).

 See also: Library article for Yellow Fever